Cylix/Reflex/README.md

 This generation is done at compile time but the registration is only effective at runtime at the beginning of the execution.
 Registering a class for reflection will impact on the compilation time and at program startup (when all static variables are initialized).

 The constructor of a reflectable object registers itself into the reflectable_manager that we can use for reflection.

+If you want to read more about the implementation of this library, you may be interested in an article I've written about it: [Reflection in C++14](http://blog.simon-ninon.fr/reflection-in-c-plus-plus-14/).

 ## Examples
 Some examples are provided in this repositories: